Level of Study

 Objectives and Content

 GEOF328 addresses a wide variety of weather phenomena that are smaller than synoptic scale but larger than micro-scale.
-These phenomena have spatial scales generally ranging from around a few hundred meters to several hundred kilometers, temporal scales of a day or less, and large horizontal and vertical wind accelerations, for which the Rossby number is large and the hydrostatic approximation is not valid any longer.
+These phenomena are seen in a synoptic context, and have spatial scales generally ranging from around a few hundred meters to several hundred kilometers, temporal scales of a day or less, and large horizontal and vertical wind accelerations, for which the Rossby number is large and the hydrostatic approximation is not valid any longer.
 It is the world in which quasi-geostrophic theory breaks down.
 The material covered in GEOF328 includes fronts, land-sea breezes, gravity waves, hydraulic theory, downslope windstorms, orographic flow distortion, valley wind systems, thunderstorms and squall lines.
 The course will build on conceptual models and theoretical derivations to describe observed phenomena.

-- define and characterize a mesoscale phenomena
+- has learned to define and characterize a mesoscale phenomena

 Required Previous Knowledge